Since 2007, I’ve owned every iPhone except the 3G — six in all. The iPhone 6 would’ve been seven. Instead it’s the first one I’m returning.

 I rescanned my fingers this weekend, and Touch ID has been amazingly fast and accurate since then.
 Just as it was when I first got the 5s, and just as it was a few weeks later when I rescanned my fingers for the first time.
 Just before each rescan, though, I was so frustrated with Touch ID I felt like throwing the phone across the room.

 This has been my experience with Touch ID as well, and that of everyone I know who has an iPhone 5S (including people in places where changing weather is not an issue, which calls into question one theory I’ve seen).
-After a retraining, the sensor works marvelously, and then soon degrades to the point where you want to throw the thing against a wall.
+After a retraining, the sensor works marvelously, and then soon degrades to the point where you might as well not even try.
 I know that some people swear they have no trouble, but I don’t know any of those people.

 For me, after each post-retraining honeymoon, Touch ID hovers just at the edge of tolerability.
 Currently it’s failing for me on the first read nearly every time — it seems to have more trouble when I press and release the home button and then keep my finger in place, the technique that Apple recommends — but by the second or third attempt, with my finger in the exact same place, it usually lets me in.
 Every few days I consider turning Touch ID off altogether, and then remember that I dislike failure more than I dislike frustration.